abarichello/bfheroesFesl/README.md

 # nextWave/backend (fesl)

-`backend` is an implementation of the `GameSpy` network adapted for Battlefield Heroes use.
+`fesl`  the implementation of `GameSpy` network adapted for Battlefield Heroes & Educational Purposes Only

 ## Configuration

-Below there is table with all enviroment variables which are used by the `nextWave/backend`.
+Below there is table with all enviroment variables which are used by the `Open Source Heroes`.
 You can refer to `config/config.go` file if you need more information about specific variable.

 | Name                  | Default value        |